I’d be lying if I said that most people didn’t head to Southeast Asia to lie on beaches, eat cheap food and drink cheap beer.

 Railay and Tonsai are the two hot spots featuring hundreds of routes varying in difficulty.
 Even chilling on the beach of Tonsai you can look over and see climbers harrowing some pretty gnarly boulders and rocks.

-A few of the spots I got to climb at require you to hike up a bit which makes for an even more adrenaline pumping time as you’re already off to a high start!
+A few of the spots I got to climb at require you to hike up a bit which makes for even more adrenaline-pumping time as you’re already off to a high start!
 Some climbs might even involve jumping off the rock wall to a stalactite.
 Can we say, “hell yeah!”